Shippensburg in Cumberland County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in these topic lists: Education • Landmarks.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1865.

 Location.
 40° 3.29′ N, 77° 31.348′ W. Marker is in Shippensburg, Pennsylvania, in Cumberland County.
-Marker is on N. Earl Street (Route 696).
+It is on East Earl Street (Route 696).
 Touch for map.
-Marker is in this post office area: Shippensburg PA 17257, United States of America.
+Marker is at or near this postal address: 51 E Fort St, Shippensburg PA 17257, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on March 1, 2024.
 It was originally submitted on May 2, 2009, by Robert H. Moore, II of Winchester, Virginia.
-This page has been viewed 1,188 times since then and 29 times this year.
+This page has been viewed 1,451 times since then and 18 times this year.
 Photos: 1. submitted on May 2, 2009, by Robert H. Moore, II of Winchester, Virginia.
 2. submitted on February 19, 2016, by Mike Wintermantel of Pittsburgh, Pennsylvania.
 3. submitted on May 2, 2009, by Robert H. Moore, II of Winchester, Virginia. • Bill Pfingsten was the editor who published this page.